drinktoomuchsax/usb-killer/README.md

 # TO-DO

--[ ] redesign the pcb making it both circuits board and shell
+-[]redesign the pcb making it both circuits board and shell

 # Q&A
 **Is this safe to human?**